Why are my kitchen cabinets sticky after cleaning?

 Next, consider your cleaning technique.
 Are you scrubbing away like you’re trying to remove a stubborn stain from your favorite shirt?
 Over-scrubbing can damage the finish on your cabinets, making them more prone to collecting dust and grease.
 Instead, use a soft cloth and gentle motions, almost like you’re giving your cabinets a soothing massage.
 Trust me, they’ll thank you for it!

-READ How much does it cost to reface kitchen cabinets?
+READ How to take down kitchen cabinets?

 And let’s not forget about the environment.
 If your kitchen is a hot, humid mess, that moisture can seep into your cabinets, causing them to swell and stick.
 It’s like trying to keep a sponge dry in a rainstorm!
 Make sure your kitchen is well-ventilated and consider using a dehumidifier if necessary.